-An employer brand is the reputation that will either attract top-tier talent to your company or send them running in the other direction.
+An employer brand is a reputation that will either attract top-tier talent to your company or send them running in the other direction.

 Get your branding right, with strong interviews, a great company culture, and the help of a specialist recruitment team, and you’re sure to have candidates breaking down your door.
 Unfortunately, according to the Harvard Business Review, many organisations struggle with creating a compelling image.
 HBR even discovered that it can cost up to 10% more to hire someone if you have a bad reputation.

 So, how can you uncover the benefits of great branding?

 In a competitive business marketplace, a strong brand convinces potential employees that you’re the best way to build their skills and discover new opportunities.
 Whether you’re looking for an account manager or a C-Suite executive, an employer brand:

 - Demonstrates your most compelling features: Maybe you use the most innovative software around, or you can give some of your employees flexible scheduling options.

 - Makes your business more attractive: If every part of your identity tells people that you’re the best company to work for, you won’t have to worry about getting the “yes” from your new team member.

 - Retains your hires: People are proud of being associated with a company that has a strong reputation.
 The right brand not only attracts candidates but helps you hold onto them for longer.